 Trig stations, short for Trigonometrical station, is a fixed survey point that indicates that you are at the highest peak of a mountain or hill.
 These days in Australia they tend to look the same consisting of a simple metal structure as shown below.

 Prior to the more modern metal Trig stations being erected they typically were rock pillars that took on various forms.
-The example immediately is shown below is over 120 years old.
+The example immediately below is over 120 years old.

 Atkinsons Trig on the Burbong Heritage Trail.
 This Trig Station was erected in the 1880’s